Universal sectors in superconformal defects: The BPS Wilson line in ABJM

 More specifically, another way to verify that the superdisplacement components do not contribute in this four-point function is by studying the three-point function of two tilt superprimaries and one component of $\cD$ ($\bar\cD$).
 First of all, we can exclude the appearance of $\mathbb{V}_r$ given that

 by symmetry preserving argument.
-The other non-trivial three-point functions are given by
+The other nontrivial three-point functions are given by

-Requiring invariance under the $\mathbb{Z}_2$ parity transformation $t \rightarrow -t$ imposes a selection rules on the parity of the third operator in the three-point function containing two fermions.
+Requiring invariance under the $\mathbb{Z}_2$ parity transformation $t \rightarrow -t$ imposes a selection rule on the parity of the third operator in the three-point function containing two fermions.
 This is essentially what has been discussed in \eqref{eq: parity of the only OPEs}, which applied to the present case leads to the expression

-This constrains the three-point function to be non-vanishing only for parity-odd contributions, as also observed in section \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories}.
+This constrains the three-point function to be nonvanishing only for parity-odd contributions, as also observed in Sec. \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories}.
 Specializing to the cases $\bT_\Delta = \bar{\mathbbm{R}}$ and $\bT_\Delta = \bar{\mathbbm{D}}$, which both have even parity, this immediately implies the vanishing of the corresponding three-point function coefficients, thus obtaining

-By recalling that these three-point coefficients also control the associated mixed multiparticle states, setting them to zero removes all such additional contributions, as discussed in \ref{subsubsec: Z2 odd sectors}.
+By recalling that these three-point coefficients also control the associated mixed multiparticle states, setting them to zero removes all such additional contributions, as discussed in Sec. \ref{subsubsec: Z2 odd sectors}.
 We thus find consistency with the results obtained from the braiding and we can conclude that the superdisplacement contributions are not exchanged.

 It should be noted, however, that this discussion does not, in principle, exclude all supermultiplets with the quantum numbers of $L\Bar{A}[1]_{1}^{(0)}$.
 Potential contributions associated with the composite operators of the tilt, encoded in $h^{(0)}(1-\chi)$ and $h^{(1)}(1-\chi)$, could in principle appear.
-Nevertheless, by arguments analogous to those discussed above, these contributions are absent, as they correspond to parity-even sectors, see section~\ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories} and~\cite{Bianchi:2020hsz}.
+Nevertheless, by arguments analogous to those discussed above, these contributions are absent, as they correspond to parity-even sectors; see Sec. \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories} and \cite{Bianchi:2020hsz}.

 One can thus proceed to extract the conformal data.
 This analysis leads to results equivalent to those obtained in the chiral-chiral channel for the superprimary of the $1/2$ BPS Wilson line in ABJM \cite{Bianchi:2020hsz}.